Deso-PK/make-trust-irrelevant/README.md

 # Outside AI vs. Native AI

-This produces an unusual two-sided property for AI-enabled systems.
+This creates an unusual two-sided property for AI-enabled systems.

-Imagine a machine containing a native artificial intelligence while an external hostile AI is attacking it.
+Imagine a machine containing a native artificial intelligence while an external hostile AI attacks it.

 The external AI may attempt to: